matchish/laravel-scout-elasticsearch/README.md

 SCOUT_DRIVER=Matchish\ScoutElasticSearch\Engines\ElasticSearchEngine
 ```

-The package uses `\ElasticSearch\Client` from official package, but does not try to configure it,
+The package uses `\ElasticSearch\Client` from official package, but does not try to configure it
-so feel free do it in your app service provider.
+beyond connection configuration, so feel free do it in your app service provider.
 But if you don't want to do it right now,
 you can use `Matchish\ElasticSearchServiceProvider` from the package.
 Register the provider, adding to `config/app.php`